 The Maine Coalition to End Domestic Violence (MCEDV) is partnering with New Ventures Maine (NVME) to address economic abuse as a tactic of domestic violence abusers.
-This year-long collaborative project, funded by the Allstate Foundation Purple Purse Grant, will involve domestic violence advocates from three domestic violence resource centers (DVRCs) across the state working with advocates from NVME centers to provide financial empowerment education, to study the impact of economic abuse on survivors in Maine, and to develop statewide protocols and materials to incorporate into the core advocacy services provided by DVRCs.
+This year-long collaborative project, funded by the Allstate Foundation Purple Purse Grant, will involve domestic violence advocates from three domestic violence resource centers (DVRCs) across the state working with advocates from NVME centers to provide financial empowerment education, study the impact of economic abuse on survivors in Maine, develop statewide protocols, and create materials to incorporate into the core advocacy services provided by DVRCs.

 The impetus for this grant work came from Representative Jessica Fay (D-Raymond), who introduced LD 1120 during the last legislative session.
 While the bill did not pass, the Judiciary Committee requested and MCEDV agreed to study and provide a report to the Maine Commission on Domestic and Sexual Abuse (DV/SA) regarding the impact of economic abuse, opportunities to strengthen the supports for survivors who’ve experienced it, and ways to raise awareness about the severity of this tactic.
 MCEDV is a member of the Commission.